kheopsys/qc2plus/QC2PLUS_DOCUMENTATION.md

 ---

-This documentation is comprehensive and follows the scikit-learn style.
+This documentation is comprehensive.
 All parameters are documented with types, defaults, ranges, and examples.